A story about going off the grid — before there was a grid.

 In truth he sort of liked the predicament.
 Backpacker without a country for six or seven days.
 No credentials.
 About half of the money left, maybe $90 in traveler’s checks, and a little more than two weeks left before he had to get to the airport in Switzerland.
 Even among the fellow student backpackers he was anonymous now.
 Living by his own wits.
 And sort of an okay prognosis once the telex works.
 He pictured himself a wayward dark sleek meteorite, sleuthing through the foreign galactic territory, avoiding detection.

 He trudged along a residential-ish part of the city, neither despondent nor optimistic.
 It was getting near dusk now and though hungry, he needed to think about improvising some shelter.
 Sometimes luck came by reviewing recent events.
 1st night he ended up in a park across the street from a popular youth hostel.
 Sort of force of habit.
 But no way to get in.
 Then early evening an alarmingly upbeat fellow wanderer, with one arm, stopped by and asked his life story.
 Turned out this fellow was a resource from heaven, Australian, who’d been travelling around the world over a year, and his maxim was: never spend more than one U.S. dollar per day.
 Two is too much.
 The youth-hostel cost two, but this guy loved challenges.
 So he relaxed his own maxim, signed up for the night, and then located and opened a side window about five feet off the ground.
-And just like, he was let into his lodging free of charge.
+And just like that, he was let into his lodging free of charge.
 Aussie had scouted a bed which looked anonymous and likely to remain unused, and man without a country was home free for day one.
 Before bed, Aussie kicked his ass at knock hockey, playing as if he had three arms, and regaled him with stories of much more trying circumstances in Albania.
 In the morning they both tore through the buffet breakfast.
 Then Aussie had to be off, because that is what such characters do.
 But not before imparting some advice about free meals at three of the local breweries.
 You just showed by at 11AM or 2PM for a tour of their premises led by a smart co-ed which culminated in free beer, sausages and bread.
 Gold mine.
 Not surprisingly, a good 50% of the tour-goers were backpackers.

 2nd night was a bit dicier.
 He wandered around a university hoping to make a connection when he heard tell of a Hadyn symphony performance, 8PM sharp.
 Found the auditorium, sat his backpack down next to him and settled into the cushy seats, exerting some effort to look awake.
 Music went over an hour, and as the crowd thinned he slipped through a side exit into a hallway filled with classrooms on both sides.
 He walked around a bend putting some distance between himself and the dispersing voices and then picked an unremarkable looking room and slipped inside.
 Waited 45 minutes in silence.
 Nothing happening, so he erected a platform bed of three adjacent desktops and unrolled his sleeping sack on top of it.
 Selected a cleanish flannel shirt for a pillow and went to sleep gradually, wary of being found out by the notoriously efficient and orderliness-fetishing German gendarmerie.